paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-011-national-transportation-safety-board.md

   (C) any other person injured or killed in the aircraft accident, as determined appropriate by the Board.

+(3) **Passenger list.—** — The term “passenger list” means a list based on the best available information at the time of a request, of the name of each passenger aboard the aircraft involved in the accident.

-**(i) Statutory Construction.—** Nothing in this section may be construed as limiting the actions that an air carrier may take, or the obligations that an air carrier may have, in providing assistance to the families of passengers involved in an aircraft accident.
+**(i) Statutory Construction.—** Nothing in this section may be construed as limiting the actions that an air carrier may take, or the obligations that an air carrier may have, in providing assistance to passengers involved in the aircraft accident and the families of such passengers.

 **(j) Relinquishment of Investigative Priority.—**